 - Impaired judgment

-When the level of water within the body falls, this causes our blood volume to decrease which leads to thickening of the blood.
+When the level of water within the body falls, this causes our blood volume to decrease which leads to the thickening of the blood.
 This places extra strain on the cardiovascular system (heart and blood vessels) and a subsequent rise in heart rate to maintain adequate blood supply to the working muscles and organs.

 How to Prevent Dehydration